ryanhefner/BuildAntTarget/README.md

 ## Build Target

+There are two ways in which you can initiate the building of an Ant target, via the Keyboard Shortcut or Context Menu.

+**NOTE:** Both of these methods require that you initiate the command from an opened, and valid, Ant build file.

+### Keyboard Shortcut

-- Use the keyboard shortcut, `command+alt+b`, on any opened ANT build file
+- Use the keyboard shortcut, `command+alt+b`, on any opened Ant build file
+- Select target via the popup menu
+- Watch your build happen via the Build Results panel

+### Context Menu

+- Right-click on the opened build file
+- Navigate to `Build Ant Target > Build Target`
-- Select from a list of the available targets, via the popup menu
+- Select target via the popup menu
 - Watch your build happen via the Build Results panel

 Options